hasptn/bangkit-capstone-C22PS256/README.md

 | Setianing Budi         | A2204F1903  | Mobile Development |
 | Hosea Anugrah Septian  | C7009G0942  | Cloud Computing    |
 | M. Khamdi Fadli        | C2332F2860  | Cloud Computing    |

+# What project are we working on?
+We are creating an application called ‘Kuy Njajan’, the app to show the world the enrichment of Indonesian traditional culinary.

+The features available on the ‘Kuy Njajan’ App:
+● Provide 3 actors: UMKM, User, and Couriers.
+● Indonesian traditional food search engine.
+● List of Indonesia traditional food by category and type.
+● Tracking the nearest traditional food UMKM.